okigan/revproxauth/README.md

 ## ✨ The Solution

-**SynAuthProxy** sits between your Synology reverse proxy and your applications, providing:
+**RevProxAuth** sits between your Synology reverse proxy and your applications, providing:

 - ✅ **Single Sign-On** - Use your existing Synology user accounts
 - ✅ **Centralized Management** - One place to control all app routing